guzzle/guzzle/docs/clients.rst

 .. note::

-    ``ssl_key`` is implemented by HTTP adapters.
-This is currently only supported by the cURL adapter, but might be supported by other third-part adapters.
+    ``ssl_key`` is implemented by HTTP handlers.
+This is currently only supported by the cURL handler, but might be supported by other third-part handlers.

 .. _proxy-option: